W1lco/PureHQ/README.md

 # PureHQ

 To build the plugin:
-- Clone or download this repository
+- Download this repository (master-branch)
+- Unzip the repository
 - Open eclipse
 - Go to: File > Import > General > Existing project
 - Choose the root directory of the repository